-The present perfect tense is oddly named, because it is used to describe actions that began in the past.
-However, it is different to the simple past tense, because quite often the actions being described are still continuing into the present.
+The present perfect tense is oddly named because it is used to describe actions that began in the past.
+However, it is different from the simple past tense because quite often the actions being described are still continuing into the present.

 Examples of the Present Perfect TenseHere are some examples of the present perfect tense (highlighted):